DanilSko/smtb-yerevan/tei.md

 ### 2. Try running it

-You might get asked for Java version 11 or later.
+For jEdit you might get asked for Java version 11 or later.
 Download and install the latest java [here](https://www.oracle.com/java/technologies/downloads/)

-### 3. Get the TEI plugin for it
+### 3. Get the TEI plugin for jEdit

 ![plugin.png](plugin)